nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **Example 1**
 - Adds a new activity to a session with a session unique identifier of 2 named Class Lunch.
-Alice paid a total of $10 for both Bob and herself which will be split equally between them later on.<br><br>
+Alice paid a total of $10 for both Bob and herself which is split equally between them later on.<br><br>
   `activity /create /sid 2 /n Class Lunch /p Alice /i Alice Bob /co 10` <br><br>
   ![Activity create command [1] Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/ActivityCreateCommand[1].png)

 **Example 2**
 - Adds a new activity to a session with a session unique identifier of 2 named Class Lunch.
 Alice paid for both